puppetlabs/puppetlabs-cd4pe_deployments/REFERENCE.md

 This deployment policy plan will perform a code deployment of an environment that matches the source branch for a commit.
 For Module deployments the plan will create a feature branch on the control repo that matches the source branch on the Module.
-The plan will then deploy the target environment that matches the source branch
+The plan will then deploy the target environment that matches the source branch.

 ### cd4pe_deployments::rolling

 This deployment policy will deploy the target control repository commit to target nodes in batches.
-It will craete a temporary Puppet environment and temporary node group to pull nodes out of the target environment and into the temporary environment while the deployment is taking place.
+It will create a temporary Puppet environment and temporary node group to pull nodes out of the target environment and into the temporary environment while the deployment is taking place.
 When the change has been deployed to all of the target nodes, the target Puppet environment is updated with the change and all the nodes are moved back to the original node group.
-When the deployment is complete, the temporary node group and temporary Puppet environment is deleted, even if the deployment fails.
+When the deployment is complete, the temporary node group and temporary Puppet environment are deleted, even if the deployment fails.

 #### Parameters